 Number 12— Tumbbad

-This film was a late entry but it's so full of beautiful imagery, delightful storytelling and wonderful performances that it definitely deserves a spot.
+This film was a late entry but it's so full of beautiful imagery, delightful storytelling, and wonderful performances that it definitely deserves a spot.

-Tumbbad is a story about the Goddess of the universe who loved her first born the most out of all the gods.
+Tumbbad is a story about the Goddess of the universe who loved her firstborn the most out of all the gods.
 His name was Hastar and he was known as the most greedy God.
 So unpopular was he, that the other Gods chose to attack him.
 Hastar only survived because his mother saved him by letting him sleep in her womb for a long time.
 It was thought if people couldn't worship him he would be forgotten.

 Number 11— Mom and Dad

 If two fictional movie characters were ever destined to be together in a film it would be Nic Cage and Selma Blair.
-In scenes that many thoughts were too over the top and others complained about the flashbacks and camerawork choices, I thought this film was rather brilliant.
+In scenes that many thoughts were too over the top and others complained about the flashbacks and camerawork choices, I thought this film was insanely brilliant.
 So brilliant I waited eagerly for the next movie on Cage's agenda— Mandy.

 Some may say that Mandy was their film of the year.
 Although brilliant, it just didn't have that enjoyment factor I was looking for.
 Sometimes brilliant films aren't your favorite and Mandy was the slowest burn I’ve ever seen.
 I rated Mom and Dad highly as a fan of virus flicks and a fan of left-of-center horror-comedy.